foundry-rs/book/src/reference/cli/forge/soldeer/install.md

 # forge soldeer install

-Install a dependency from soldeer repository or from a custom url that points to a zip file or from
+Install a dependency from soldeer repository or from a custom url that points to a zip file or from git using a git link.

 ```bash
 $ forge soldeer install --help